Heinrichs Skuja: Protist systematics

+Identification of material from worldwide expeditions

+Due to his expertise in algal taxonomy, Skuja received material obtained in expeditions around the world, with requests to identify it.
+In 1937, among materials sent to Skuja by Heinrich Handel-Mazzetti from the Chinese expedition of the Austrian Academy of Sciences, he described more than 700 algal taxa, including six new genera and 36 new species.
+That same year he also processed algal samples collected during the expeditions to Greece and Anatolia by German-Lithuanian botanist Konstantinas Regelis, consequently describing more than 300 species.
+In 1936 he received collections from Indian bryologist L. P. Khanna, collected near Rangoon in Burma; his findings, including taxa new to science, were published in 1949 after the war.

+In the 1960s he gave short communications on red algae from the 1966 Catherwood Foundation Peruvian-Amazon Expedition, and from Amchitka Island, Alaska, including descriptions of new species.
+During his last active years, he worked on the algae of New Zealand marshes, from samples delivered by Swedish botanist Hugo Osvald; its manuscript was published in 1976 after his death, and described 389 species in 16 plates.

+Legacy

-Skuja is regarded as one of the most influential and talented phycologists and protistologists of the 20th century.
-Many contemporary authors wrote extensively about his importance in the development of phycology, and several algal genera and species have been named in his honor, such as Skujapelta, Skujaella, Skujaster, Chlamydomonas skujae, Spirogyra skujae, Batrachospermum skujae, Diceras skujae, and Cosmarium skujae.
-Maksimilian Holerbah, a taxonomist at the Leningrad Botanical Institute of the USSR Academy of Sciences, highly regarded him as one of the world's most outstanding phycologists, and expressed doubts as to whether Skuja would have had the same academic opportunities in the Soviet Union as he did in Sweden.
+Skuja is regarded as one of the most outstanding and talented phycologists and protistologists of the 20th century.
+His contributions to the development of phycology have been discussed in several memorial and historical accounts.
+Several algal genera and species have been named in his honor, such as Skujapelta, Skujaella, Skujaster, Chlamydomonas skujae, Spirogyra skujae, Batrachospermum skujae, Diceras skujae, and Cosmarium skujae.
+Maximilian Gollerbach, a taxonomist at the Leningrad Botanical Institute of the USSR Academy of Sciences, held him in high regard, and expressed doubts as to whether Skuja would have had the same academic opportunities in the Soviet Union as he did in Sweden.

 The museum of the University of Latvia houses an algae herbarium collection with samples and illustrations created by Skuja.